-Current research projects include ZonMw supported projects on theoretically precise parenting support, and NWO Vidi supported project on understanding when risk factors for youth mental health are suitable intervention targets.
+Current research projects include ZonMw supported projects on theoretically precise parenting support, and an NWO Vidi supported project on understanding when risk factors for youth mental health are suitable intervention targets.

 Key publications: